-Once you have everything nicely laid out on either your template or app, you’ll be able to see very clearly your monthly incomings and outgoings.
+Once your finances have been inserted into the app, you will be able to see your monthly incomings and outgoings.
 From there, you can create goals for each area of expenditure.
-For example, some of our disposable income goes on ‘entertainment’.
-What does this include in yours?
-Meals out, visits to the pub, cinema or concerts?
+For example, look at ‘entertainment’.
+What does this include?
+Meals out, visits to the pub, cinema, or concerts?
 How much do you spend on this area each month and what percentage of your disposable income does it take every month?
 From there, you can decide whether this is an area you want to reduce your spending in and how much you could save if you did.

-This is by Denise Duffield-Thomas and is a fantastic book aimed at women and the woeful issues we often face concerning money.
+This book by Denise Duffield-Thomas is aimed at women and the woeful issues we often face concerning money.
 In it, we learn how to break through our money blocks, face our true potential and get on with earning the money we deserve by embracing the mindset we should have had all along.
-Yes, its to do with money, however the mindset behind it can be related to many other areas in our lives.
+Yes, it’s to do with money, however the mindset behind it can be related to many other areas in our lives.
 Highly recommend this one.

 This second book also sits on my bookshelf and is regularly thumbed through.
-By Jen Sincero, a New York Times bestselling author, it is another inspirational book.
-It is written in a blunt, funny manner and is easy to read which is always helpful when sometimes the truth makes us wince.
+By Jen Sincero, a New York Times bestselling author, it is inspirational.
+Written in a blunt, funny manner, it is easy to read.
+Which is always helpful when sometimes the truth makes us wince.
 It helps us examine what is holding us back and gives real solutions on how to manifest a new financial reality.
-The author tells us parts of her story, her previous money blocks and looks at how she overcame these in order to be a success.
-Buy it, its well worth the money.
+The author tells us parts of her story, her previous money blocks, and looks at how she overcame these in order to be a success.
+It’s well worth the money.

-This is by Carol Dweck.
-I included this book as it has a slightly different focus than the above two.
-It does concentrate on mindset but instead on delving purely into the area of money it examines parenting, school, business and relationships by looking at two types of people: those with fixed mindset and those with growth mindset.
-In it she examines the difference between the two and how we can use growth mindset to not let failure define us but rather to push us to grow and succeed.
-It’s decades of research are based in psychology and it is well recommended.
+This author of this book is Carol Dweck.
+The focus is on mindset but instead on delving purely into the area of money it examines parenting, school, business, and relationships by looking at two types of people: those with fixed mindset and those with growth mindset.
+In it, Dweck examines the difference between the two and how we can use growth mindset to not let failure define us but rather to push us to grow and succeed.
+It’s decades of research are based in psychology, and it is well recommended.